quangtricao/phonebook/README.md

 npm install
 ```

 Setting up a database is required before starting the application in development mode.
-Choose one of two following databases: JSON-server or MongoDB
+Choose one of two following databases: JSON-server or MongoDB.

-**JSON server**
+### JSON server

 Change baseUrl in client/src/services to "http://localhost:3001/persons"